-The goal of the Health Messenger training is to:
+The goals of the Health Messenger training are to:

-- Train Special Olympics athletes to serve as a health and wellness leader, educator, advocate and role model within their Special Olympics communities and the community at large - Empower Special Olympics athletes to advocate for the health needs of people with intellectual disabilities (ID)
+- Train Special Olympics athletes to serve as health and wellness leaders, educators, advocates and role models within their teams, Special Olympics Programs, and communities. - Empower Special Olympics athletes to advocate for the health needs of people with intellectual disabilities (ID.)